MD Program: Accelerated Three-Year Primary Care Track

 Residency

-Both residency programs prepare skilled and dedicated residents to join the workforce as well as succeed in their Board Certification examinations.
+Our residency programs prepare skilled and dedicated physicians to join the workforce as well as succeed in their Board Certification examinations.
 You work in multiple settings – not just primary care.
 Your residency learning occurs on Inpatient wards, in the Emergency Department, as well as in Intensive Care Units.
-You also have exposure to clinical care in subspecialty clinics and practice primary care in urban settings as well as in private or suburban clinics.
+You also have exposure to clinical care in subspecialty clinics and practice primary care in urban settings, as well as in private or suburban clinics.

 Click here for information about Cooper's Pediatrics Residency Program and the Primary Care Track within the Residency.